 Crisis Counseling Assistance and Training Program (CCP) grants reimburse the state mental health authority and tribal nations 100 percent of grant-eligible expenses.
 No matching funds are needed.

-Crisis counseling is the application of individual and group treatment procedures that are designed to improve mental and emotional crises and resulting psychological and behavioral conditions caused by a major disaster or its aftermath.
+Crisis counseling is the application of individual procedures that are designed to improve mental and emotional crises and resulting psychological and behavioral conditions caused by a major disaster or its aftermath.
 The purpose is to lessen the adverse mental health effects of disasters and trauma for the residents affected and first responders, whether those incidents result from natural hazards or are man-made.

 CCP grants are funded by the Federal Emergency Management Agency, which provide money for mental health assistance and training activities in counties included in a Presidential Disaster Declaration for Individual Assistance.
 The Center for Mental Health Services' Emergency Mental Health and Traumatic Stress Services Branch within the Substance Abuse and Mental Health Services Administration works with FEMA through an interagency agreement to provide technical assistance, consultation and training for state and local mental health staff, grant administration and program oversight.

 CCP services can be provided by the state, territory or tribe, or through a contract with local service providers that are familiar with the communities affected by the disaster.
 In Texas, HHS contracts with local organizations to provide these confidential, free services.
 The CCP encourages the use of mental health professionals and trained paraprofessionals, preferably people who live and work in the community and reflect its cultural makeup.